New Zealand–Turkey relations: Background

 New Zealand's historical relationship with Turkey is highly connected to the British relationship with Turkey and the Ottoman Empire.
-New Zealand first relationship with Turkey is centred around World War I and the Gallipoli campaign.

-In WW1 the Ottoman Empire who is the predecessor state to the modern state of Turkey and the British Empire were on opposing sides.
-The British was on the side of the Allies of World War I and the Ottoman Empire was on the side of the Central Powers.
+New Zealand's first relationship with Turkey is centred around World War I and the Gallipoli campaign.
+The Ottoman Empire, the predecessor state to the modern state of Turkey, and the British Empire were on opposing sides.
+The British were on the side of the Allies of World War I and the Ottoman Empire was on the side of the Central Powers.
 New Zealand being a part of the British Empire was on the side of the Allied Powers.

-In WW1 the allied powers opened an offensive front in Gallipoli in 1915.
+The allied powers opened an offensive front in Gallipoli, in 1915.
 The main combatants on the side of the allies were the British, French, and Australian and New Zealand Army Corps (ANZACs).
 On the side of the Central Powers were the Ottoman Empire supported by the German Empire and Austria-Hungary.
 In the Gallipoli campaign the number of casualties and losses for the allies totalled 141,547 where 2,779 New Zealanders were killed and 5,212 were wounded and on the Ottoman side there 251,309 casualties and losses where 86,692 were killed.

-In World War II Turkey was a neutral power until the later stages of the war where Turkey declared war against Nazi Germany and Empire of Japan in 1945.
+In World War II Turkey was a neutral power until the later stages of the war.
+Turkey declared war against Nazi Germany and Empire of Japan in 1945.

 New Zealand declared war against Germany in 1939 and Japan in 1941.
-In WW2 both Turkey and New Zealand were on the same side.
-Post WW2 the United Nations was founded and both Turkey and New Zealand were both founding members of the UN.
+Both Turkey and New Zealand were on the same side, after 1945.
+Post WW2 the United Nations was founded with both Turkey New Zealand as founding members.